-American Research Bureau’s roots date back to 1935 when founder Vincent H. Telling began researching unclaimed estates and connecting heirs with their rightful inheritances.
+American Research Bureau’s roots date back to 1935 when founder Vincent H. Telling began researching unclaimed estates and connecting heirs with their lawful inheritances.
 Since then, ARB has become the trusted leader in international probate research in the United States.
 We assist government agencies, the courts, legal professionals, trustees, administrators and executors to document and locate legal heirs.

 In 1986, Vincent H. Telling retired and Mary E. Schwartz became President.
 In order to meet the growing needs of a broader worldwide audience, ARB relocated its research center in 1991 from Los Angeles, California, to Salt Lake City, Utah — the genealogy capital of the world.
 ARB has satellite offices in Los Angeles, New York, and Fort Lauderdale.
 Mary E. Schwartz continues to serve as Chairman of the Board and has appointed Todd C. Hamblin as Chief Executive Officer.
-ARB’s research team has over 200 combined years of genealogical and probate research and has successfully connected thousands of heirs with their rightful inheritance.
+ARB’s research team has over 200 combined years of genealogical and probate research and has successfully connected thousands of heirs with their lawful inheritance.

-Through our best-in-class research and unmatched success rates, we transparently connect people with their rightful inheritances, re-establish long-forgotten relationships, and bring hope and well-deserved peace of mind to those who need it most.
+Through our best-in-class research and unmatched success rates, we transparently connect people with their lawful inheritances, re-establish long-forgotten relationships, and bring hope and well-deserved peace of mind to those who need it most.
 The quality of personalized support we provide you comes from decades of experience in the industry.
 We strive to do our very best, every time, to ensure your best interest is always at the forefront, to stand behind our word and to give you our all.
-We don’t get paid until you do, therefore we are highly invested in establishing and securing your rightful inheritance as quickly as possible.
+We don’t get paid until you do, therefore we are highly invested in establishing and securing your lawful inheritance as quickly as possible.

 ARB staff are affiliated with a variety of professional organizations including: